Actor Andy Griffith dies in North Carolina at 86

 Ron Howard, who played Griffith's son Opie on the show and went on to become an Oscar-winning director, praised him by telling Entertainment Weekly's website, "He was fantastic.
 There was a fantastic equilibrium between his love of laughter and jokes and funny stories and songs and all that, and then he could turn on a dime and be the utmost professional."

-There was little crime to fight in Mayberry so the stories centered on the sheriff and his interactions with the quirky townspeople.
+There was little crime to fight in Mayberry so the stories centred on the sheriff and his interactions with the quirky townspeople.

 "The basic theme of our show was love," Griffith said in a 2003 interview with CNN.
 "All the characters loved each other.
 And all the actors loved each other, too."